tolo38/usefull/all/bash.use.md

-echo "o" | xargs -i echo "hell{} world !" #previous pipe output, call in middle of the command pv                                   #to monitor progress tar -xvf archive.tar.gz              #to extract
+echo "o" | xargs -i echo "hell{} world !" #previous pipe output, call in middle of the command pv                                   #to monitor progress tar -xvf archive.tar.gz              #to extract mkdir -p "$d" && cp file "$d"        #copy and create destination dir if it does not exist
 ```